ilteris/Colorteller/README.md

 Colorteller
 ===========
-ColorTeller is a project that shows you quotes from web pages according to the colors that you wear.
-Ideally this piece is installed in a room with a projector and a camera.
-The motion tracking camera senses and calculates the color of the audience and sends this information to the custom built software.
-This information, then, with the help of this custom software sent to google and parsed through different web pages.
-Finally, sentences from those pages which are related to colors are displayed on the screen in different typographical ways.
+ColorTeller uses color keywords to send google as queries to search and scrape resulting websites and grab passages related to these colors and displays it on the screen.
+It cna be imported to Eclipse to run.

-The software is built in Processing in 2006.
+The software is built in Processing in 2007 for Interactive Telecommunications Program.

 ![screenshot](colorteller1.jpg)